 I grew up in nearby Hoopeston and received a degree in marketing from the University of Illinois in 2000.
 Growing up attending Krannert Center events, I developed a great respect for the work that the Center does for Champaign-Urbana and the international arts community.
 While working toward my MBA in arts administration from Illinois State, I worked as the producing director for the Illinois Shakespeare Festival.
 I also currently teach acting, film, and theatre appreciation classes at Parkland Community College, and I volunteer as an actor, director, sound designer, and producer at many local theatres.
 I started working here as the ticket services director in 2008 and am proud to be part of the Krannert Center family.

-Nicholas joined the Krannert Center staff in September 2013 after working as the assistant box office manager for the Illinois State University Center for the Performing Arts and for the Illinois Shakespeare Festival.
-His undergraduate focus was in accountancy, and he is now working on completing an MBA at Illinois State University with a concentration in theatre management.
-A lifelong artist and musician, Nick enjoys attending music and theatre performances, working on his own music and art, and spending any remaining free time with his wonderful and supportive wife.
+Nicholas joined the Krannert Center staff in September 2013 after working as the assistant box office manager for the Illinois State University Center for the Performing Arts and the Illinois Shakespeare Festival.
+Nicholas completed an undergraduate degree in accountancy at Northern Illinois University and an MBA with a concentration in theatre management at Illinois State University.
+A lifelong artist and musician, Nicholas enjoys attending music and theatre performances, working on his own music and art, and spending any remaining free time with his wonderful and supportive wife.

 I began my time at Krannert Center in 1987 as a student employee—and I’m still happily working!
 As the assistant director for marketing and patron services, I focus on staff management, the collaborative development and implementation of a variety of initiatives for audience growth, and oversight of advertising and graphic design.
 I hold not one but two degrees (and I’m at work on a third!) in euphonium performance from the U of I.